SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/elasticache.md

 Panels will start to fill automatically.
 It's important to note that each panel slowly fills with data matching the time range query and received since the panel was created.
 Results won't immediately be available, but with a bit of time, you'll see full graphs and maps.

-## Viewing Amazon ElastiCache Dashboards
+## Viewing Amazon ElastiCache dashboards

 ### Host Performance Overview